pjako/hikyaku/README.md

 Define `PREFIX_IMPLEMENTATION` (derived from your schema prefix, see below) in exactly one translation unit before including the header to generate the function bodies.

 ## Schema Language
-The `.cm` language is kept deliberately small:
+The `.hischema` language is kept deliberately small:

 | Construct | Description |
 |-----------|-------------|